The chief executive of Fulcrium spells out his opinion of what boards should consider when choosing management consultants.

 Lesser-known firms such as Roland Berger Strategy Consultants and The Monitor Group have emerged as serious competitors.

 Gone are the days when McKinsey was seen as the definitive panacea to an organisation’s strategic troubles.
-In fact, ask the chief executive of a large company why they would hire a strategy consultant and the response might be: “To provide selective analytical assistance to the in-house planning team – we would never let consultants be privy to our top-level strategy, let alone formulate it.”
+In fact, ask the chief executive of a large company why they would hire a strategy consultant and the response might be:

 There goes the mystique surrounding work that strategy consultants really do.
 McKinsey is certainly a very expensive firm to hire, but if it can deliver that much more value, then clients have a good case for considering McKinsey.
 If it cannot, then it makes sense to go elsewhere because the consultancy landscape is rich with alternatives.